 The way we approach something is often shaped by the feedback we got last time we were in the same situation.
 And during our time in education and throughout our working lives, there are some situations where we observe receiving different feedback as women to our male counterparts in very similar situations.

 For example, we may see a quality being praised in a male classmate or colleague, while behaviour we’ve exhibited demonstrating the exact same quality has been met with criticism.
 This can cause us to tone down our personality or hold back when we would usually have spoken up.

 A frequently cited example of this is that within our culture, sometimes leadership qualities praised in men can be dismissed as bossiness in women.

-Another example is that we do sometimes see ambition and confidence – which are celebrated in men – are labelled as arrogance, self-absorption or even aggression in women.
+Another example is that we do sometimes see ambition and confidence—which are often celebrated in men—labelled as arrogance, self-absorption, or even aggression, in women.

 Similarly, the focus rewarded in men can be criticised as seriousness or coldness in women.
 Or even worse, sometimes when deep in thought or concentration, a woman can be met with a: “Cheer up, it might never happen”.

 And yes, these are all extreme examples.
 I’m sure that not many of us have experienced such clear cut gender differentiated responses to shared male and female qualities.

 However, there is some truth in it.
 In subtle ways, many of us will have experienced gender differentiations in the way qualities we share with our male counterpart are interpreted.